notsyncing/azarrot/README.md

 Tested GPUs:

 - Intel A770 16GB
-- Intel Xe 96EU (i7 12700H) (more stable under OpenVINO)
+- Intel Xe 96EU (i7 12700H) (stable under OpenVINO)

 ### Software

 We use `Python 3.12`.

-You also have to install oneAPI Toolkit (at least 2024.2) and Intel GPU drivers.

-Azarrot is tested on Ubuntu 24.04 and python 3.12.
+Azarrot is tested on Fedora 42 and python 3.12.

 ## Usage